-The performance of cobas[°] HBV with HBV DNA-negative samples was determined by analyzing HBV negative EDTA plasma and serum samples from individual donors.
-Three hundred individual EDTA plasma and 300 individual serum samples (600 total results) were tested with two lots of cobas[°] HBV reagents.
+The specificity of cobas° HBV was determined by analyzing HBV negative EDTA plasma and serum samples from individual donors.
+Three hundred individual EDTA plasma and 300 individual serum samples (600 total results) were tested with two lots of cobas° HBV reagents.
 All samples tested negative for HBV DNA.
-In the test panel the results of all specimens tested with cobas[°] HBV was 100% "Target Not Detected" (with a two-sided 95% confidence interval of 99.4% - 100%).
+In the test panel the specificity of cobas° HBV was 100% (with a one-sided 95% confidence interval of 99.5%).